-Because travel in Honduras can be difficult, all participants arrive in Honduras together.
-The Department of Family Medicine arranges flights for all its members.
-If you have unique travel needs, we may have you arrange your own flights, but you must arrive in San Pedro Sula before the main group does.
+Because travel in Honduras can be difficult, all participants should arrive in Honduras together.
+The Department of Family Medicine will arrange flights for all its members.
+If you have unique travel needs, we may have you arrange your own flights, but you must arrive in Tegucigalpa before the main group does.
 You must also leave San Jose with the group (no early departures).
 So far, we have had no trouble getting through Honduran customs.
 Transportation and accommodations in Honduras are arranged for us by S2S representatives.
 Travel is usually on an old school bus or van.
-If we get in early enough, we drive to San Jose the first day.
-We drive out the day before departure and stay in a basic hotel in el Progresso.
+We usually spend the first night in Honduras in la Esperanza, a town about 75 minutes from San Jose.
+We drive out the day before departure and stay in a basic hotel closer to the airport.
 Check the Transportation Security Administration website: http://www.tsa.gov/travelers before packing your carry-on and other luggage.
-Airlines usually allow 2 bags checked, both less than 50 lbs. and one carry-on.
-The group requests one of your two bags for use to transport medical supplies.
-Therefore, attempt to fit all your supplies into one bag.
-Army surplus duffle bags work well.
+Airlines usually allow 1 bag checked, that is less than 50 lbs and one carry-on.
+Additional bags are an added fee.
+You may need to carry a second bag to transport medical supplies.
+Army surplus duffle bags and 18 gallon rubber-made bins work well.

-Our project site, San Jose, San Marcos de Sierra has some electricity, although outages are frequent.
+Our project site, San Jose, San Marcos de Sierra has some electricity, although outages do happen.
 Cell phone service does exist in the area.
 We have a cell phone that members can use.
 Calling cards can be purchased in country to cover your cell phone use.
-It costs about 10-20 cents/minute to the U.S. SIMM cards can be purchased in country for some cell phones that allow US phones to be used in Honduras.
-There are phone and internet options available in El Progresso where we stay the first and last night.
+It costs about 10-20 cents/minute to the US.
+SIMM cards can be purchased in country for some cell phones that allow US phones to be used in Honduras.
+There are phone and internet options available in bigger cities.

 What to Expect While In-Country

-Living Space—We usually stay in school buildings.
-We sleep on a cement floor and use a nearby pit latrine.Four plastic-sheet shower stalls are behind the school building for our use.
+Living Space - We usually stay in school buildings.
+We sleep on a cement floor and use pit or flush latrines.

 Town = San Jose, coordinates: N 14 06.538, W 88 17.012